-The two directives of the 'defence package', which are in the midst of being transposed into the national law of member states so as to be in force as from mid 2011, mark the entry of the European Commission into the regulation of the defence market and are therefore a key first step in this area.
+These two directives, which are in the midst of being transposed into the national law of member states so as to be in force as from mid 2011, mark the entry of the European Commission into the regulation of the defence market and are therefore a key first step in this area.
 It therefore seems necessary to accompany it, as we stress, with a second pillar, namely the acceptance by member states of the supranational development of an industrial policy in the armaments sector to take account of the specificities of the sector.
 What is more, there is still the possibility of significant differences in the transpositions by member states, which would reduce the expected benefits of the reform.